vxvaibhavxv/vxvaibhavxv/README.md

 # 💫 About Me
 Hi.
 I'm Vaibhav, a final year computer science student at IIIT Delhi.
-Apart from being a student, I'm a freelancer working as a full-stack web developer and a content writer.<br><br>🔭 I’m currently developing a platform using the MERN stack which is similar to Shopify<br>🌱 I’m currently learning Cloud Computing and MERN stack
+Apart from being a student, I'm a freelancer working as a full-stack web developer and a content writer.

 ## 🌐 Socials